2005 British & Irish Lions tour to New Zealand: Otago

 In their first appearance in the South Island, the Lions played Otago on 18 June at Carisbrook in Dunedin.
 The stadium is known to visiting teams as the "House of Pain", particularly for the Lions, who had lost games to the Otago side on four previous tours.

 Otago began strongly and the Lions were penalised four times in the first 11 minutes, Otago converting two.
 The Lions' stronger scrum play brought them back into the game, and the first half was closely fought, ending 13–13.
 The Lions clearly had the momentum, as Will Greenwood scored a try, converted by Charlie Hodgson, just before the break.

-Otago took a 16–13 lead shortly after half-time, but strong Lions scrum play led to a try by man of the match Ryan Jones, who put himself in contention for a test position.
+Otago took a 16–13 lead shortly after half-time, but strong Lions scrum play led to a try from man of the match Ryan Jones, who put himself in contention for a test position.
 The try and Hodgson's conversion gave the Lions a solid, though far from insurmountable, lead.
 Otago rallied to 20–19 with a penalty, but the Lions pulled away soon afterwards.
 A Hodgson penalty and a try from Shane Williams converted by Hodgson took the final margin to 30–19.